jballas/120-work/hw-8/readme.md

 ## Problems or Issues this week
 ![final sunbursts](screenshot_final_sunburst.PNG)

-I also noticed whenever I changed my angle, I would have a completely different pattern, and I wanted a way to rotate between these patterns.
+I noticed whenever I changed my angle, I would have a completely different pattern, and I wanted a way to rotate between these patterns.
 I tried using a modulo.
 I tried using other `if` statements on the angle variable.
 None of it was working.
 I spent most of my time struggle with this problem.

 Finally, I realized I needed to use a `mousePressed()` function to switch between the designs manually.
 This way you can discover your favorite and watch each of them fade in and out.